sioneptune/image-classifier/README.md

 * SVM cost=10, gamma=1
 with the configuration: all features, zoning 3x3 and 2x2

 These classifiers wrongly classify some *fire* images and mixe up *casualty* and *person* images.
-Those are some improvement axes we can focus on if we want a better classifier.
+Improving our classifier will probably entail searching for the cause of those mixups, and adapting our features and models accordingly.